 So, ideally, you already have in mind companies that are undervalued or overvalued and whose stock prices could change significantly in the next 6-12 months.

-How to Find a Company to Pitch If You Have Nothing and You’re Pressed for Time
+How to Find a Company to Pitch, Step-By-Step

 Here’s the process I’d recommend in that case: